 Holiday spirit knows no bounds during most Christmas parades.
 Floats are decorated, cars are decorated, even horses can be decorated.
 Mounted exhibitors can be decorated for Christmas parades with just as much color and excitement as any other exhibitor.
-With equal amounts of care and imagination, your horse can be an eye-catching addition to any holiday parade lineup.
+With equal amounts of care and imagination (and some Christmas horse tack), your horse can be an eye-catching addition to any holiday parade lineup.

 Some riders are lucky enough to have horses who will tolerate elaborate costumes.
 Those with more excitable mounts should stick to less alarming touches such as paint, a few ribbons, colorful leg wraps, a decorative saddle blanket or some extra flashy reins.
 You can choose from many themes, such as historical, fantasy comedy, beauty or ethnic.
 You can partner with your horse only, as a team of two, or invite several other mounted pairs to share your theme and go as a group.